 For the forgoing purposes, a “distribution” is defined the payment of a dividend or any part of the income or profit of a corporation to its members, directors or officers.
 Payment of indemnification or reasonable compensation, fees, or expenses incurred in the performance of duties on behalf of the corporation is not a distribution for such purposes.
 A report of all actions taken by the Executive Committee during intervals between meetings of the Board shall be delivered to the Board at the next succeeding meeting of the Board.

 Section 5.
 Membership and Communication Committee.
-The President shall appoint members, which may include current and former directors.
-The Committee will be chaired by the President-Elect.
+The Committee Chair shall appoint members, which may include current and former directors.
 The Committee will focus on both Institutional and individual membership retention and growth and communication of Society activities to the membership.
 The committee shall present written/or oral progress reports of activities at all Board meetings.
-Ad hoc task forces may be organized as needed for ongoing work or short term project management.
+Ad hoc task forces may be organized as needed for ongoing work or short-term project management.

 Section 6.
 Education.
-The President shall appoint members, which may include current and former directors.
+The Committee Chair shall appoint members, which may include current and former directors.
 This committee will develop and provide outstanding information resources about pediatric sedation to Society members, to healthcare providers and the public.
 This Committee will organize regular meetings of the entire Society, promote other meetings related to pediatric sedation and work to organize and provide training for sedation providers.
 The committee and standing Sub-Committees shall present written/or oral progress reports of its activities at all Board meetings.
-Ad hoc task forces may be organized as needed for ongoing work or short term project management.
+Ad hoc task forces may be organized as needed for ongoing work or short-term project management.

 Section 7.
 Nursing and Allied Health.
-The President shall appoint members, which may include current and former directors.
-This Committee will be chaired by an RN or APN.
+The Committee Chair shall appoint members, which may include current and former directors.
+This Committee will be chaired by an RN, APN, or CCLS.
 This Committee will provide advice to the Board and other Committees about the best practices involved in advancing the mission of the Society and the charge of the Committee as it pertains to the disciplines of nursing, advanced practice nursing and Child Life Services.
 The Committee shall present written/or oral progress reports of its activities at all Board meetings.
-Ad hoc task forces may be organized as needed for ongoing work or short term project management.
+Ad hoc task forces may be organized as needed for ongoing work or short-term project management.

 Any person who was or is a party, or is threatened to be made a party, to any threatened, pending or completed action, suit or proceeding (collectively, an “action”), whether civil, criminal, administrative or investigative (including any action by or in the right of the corporation) by reason of the fact that he or she is or was serving as an officer or director of the corporation or is or was serving at the request of the corporation as a director or officer of another corporation, partnership, joint venture, trust or other enterprise, shall be indemnified by the corporation to the maximum extent permitted by and in the manner provided by the Georgia Nonprofit Corporation Act against expenses (including reasonable attorneys’ fees), judgments, fines, and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action if, in the determination of a majority of the directors who are not a parties to such action (or, if there are no such directors, then in the determination of special independent counsel appointed by the highest ranking officer who is not a party to such action), he/she acted in good faith for a purpose which he/she reasonably believed to be in the best interest of the corporation, and, in criminal actions or proceedings, he/she had no reasonable cause to believe that his/her conduct was unlawful.
 It shall be mandatory for the corporation to indemnify a director who was wholly successful, on the merits or otherwise, in the defense of any action to which he/she was a party because he/she is or was a director of the corporation against reasonable expenses incurred by him/her in connection with the action.